HanOostdijk/matlab_publish_latex/README.md

 |  pdfcreator           | only for latex, default ''
 |  title                | only for latex, default ''
 |  author               | only for latex, default ''
 |  maketitle            | only for latex, default false
+|  maketableofcontents  | only for latex, default false
 |  makelstlistoflistings| only for latex, default false
 |  makelistoffigures    | only for latex, default false